jonasbn/perl-app-yak/README.md

 The mount point is expected to be a directory containing the files to be checked against the checksum data structure.
 Please see the ["LIMITATIONS"](#limitations) for details.

+If you want to utilize the supported environment variables (see ["ENVIRONMENT"](#environment)) you have to do something along the lines of:

+    $ docker run --rm -it -v $PWD:/tmp --env CLICOLOR=$CLICOLOR jonasbn/yak

 # LIMITATIONS

 - Running under Docker is limited to using only checksums specified in a local <.yaksums.json> and configuration has to be specified using command line arguments not a file